Armenian Center for Contemporary Experimental Art: Activities

 Main objectives of ACCEA/NPAK have been, and continue to be, encouraging and assisting free and uninhibited expression, and opening “new horizons” in arts and artistic expression of Armenian artists, as well as discovery of new and young artistic talents and providing them opportunity of presenting their work.
 This is the main objective of annual festival of alternative art organized by ACCEA/NPAK.
 At the center active parts are played by “The Project Room”, where artists present new and experimental projects, and the “Open Studio”, which has been initiated in 2011.
-Here individual artist creates a single work during a limited period, showing the creative process as well as the end result at the end of the period.
+Here individual artist creates a single work during a limited period, showing the creative process as well as the result at the end of the period.

 As an indicator of successes of the center suffice it to state that while in 1992-1994 period it started with one group exhibition per year, during 2001 through 2010 period the number of individual and group exhibitions have fluctuated between 10 and 20 per year.

 During the last decade parallel with exhibitions the center has organized two international festivals of experimental theater and video (short and feature films) per year.

 In appreciation of cultural services provided to the Armenian contemporary art in early 2002, Government of Armenia issued a decree by which the space occupied by ACCEA/NPAK was provided to it for indefinite period free of charge.

-In 2003 by sponsorship of late writer and architect Rouben H. Avanessian (Pen-name: R. Ben) ACCEA/NPAK initiated erection of quadruple-scale bronze cast of forefather of Armenian Contemporary art Yervand Kotchar’s “Melancholy” sculpture in Yerevan, in front of the entrance of the center.
+In 2003 by sponsorship of late writer and architect Rouben H. Avanessian (Pen-name: R. Ben) ACCEA/NPAK initiated erection of quadruple-scale bronze cast of forefather of Armenian Contemporary art Yervand Kotchar's “Melancholy” sculpture in Yerevan, in front of the entrance of the center.
 This is an unprecedented phenomenon in social and cultural life of the Capital of Armenia.

 Educational activities

 On the informal level of education ACCEA/NPAK as a rule always publishes booklets and sometimes extensive catalogues for exhibitions, which contain texts by curators describing the conceptual basis and arguments leading to organization of events and exhibitions.
-Sometimes the publications include artist’s statement.
+Sometimes the publications include artist's statement.
 The body of these publications form an informal public education initiative for introducing and promoting contemporary concepts of art.

-ACCEA/NPAK is in the process of initiating Independent Study Program (ISP) based on the model of New York City’s Whitney Museum ISP, where newly graduated artists get opportunity to meet experienced masters in the arts and culture and enrich their insight and global appreciation of art.
+ACCEA/NPAK is in the process of initiating Independent Study Program (ISP) based on the model of New York City's Whitney Museum ISP, where newly graduated artists get opportunity to meet experienced masters in the arts and culture and enrich their insight and global appreciation of art.